 According to Gawker, a friend of the “Desert Warrior” director described him as “non-political.”
 In fact, Alan Roberts, much like the film’s cast and crew, may have been just another Innocence of Muslims collaborator duped by the film’s backers.
 Although Roberts reportedly worked on the “Desert Warrior” editing, the overdubbing – insertions of dialogue about Islam, Muslims, and Muhammad – could easily have been done at a later date.

 Unlike the Innocence of Muslims actors, whose faces are visible to all who’ve bothered watching the videos uploaded on YouTube, an unidentified man assumed to be Nakoula Basseley Nakoula had his face fully covered while leaving his Cerritos home to be interviewed by Los Angeles Police Department probation officers.
 Nakoula had been convicted of bank fraud three years ago and had been banned from accessing the Internet.
 (Image: Innocence of Muslims screenshot.)

 Nakoula – while still passing for the Israeli entrepreneur Sam Bacile – referred to Islam as “a cancer, period,” and called Innocence of Muslims “a political movie.
 The U.S. lost a lot of money and a lot of people in wars in Iraq and Afghanistan, but we’re fighting with ideas.”

 Among the “ideas” found in Innocence of Muslims are modern-day Muslim fanatics killing an unarmed Christian woman and the Muslim prophet Muhammad talking about child rape and performing oral sex on a young woman.
-[Check out: “Theo van Gogh Death: Muslim Radical Kills Contentious Dutch Director.”]
+[Check out: “Theo van Gogh murdered by Muslim radical.”]

 Media for Christ backing